Explore Teaching event flyer

 Overview

-The Resident Teacher program offers a comprehensive experience that includes coursework, seminars, fieldwork, a supervised internship, and a residency lasting one to three school years at your placement school following the internship.
+The Resident Teacher program offers a comprehensive experience that includes coursework, seminars, fieldwork, a supervised internship, and a residency lasting one to three school years at your school following the internship.
 Upon successful completion of the program, Resident Teachers will be eligible to apply for the MSDE Initial Professional License (IPL).

 Program Contact Information